- Dr. Emily Lena Jones

-The Zooarchaeology Lab supports the analysis of animal remains from archaeological sites.
-Resources available in the lab include a comparative osteological collection, a 3D scanner and analysis software as well as microscopes and general measurement equipment.
-Lab projects focus on identification, taphonomy, morphometrics, isotopic analysis, and more; and the collections with which we work are from varied regional and temporal contexts, including Paleolithic Europe, Pleistocene-Holocene transition Thailand, Bronze and Iron Age Asia, and contact-era Argentina as well as the Southwest US/Northwest Mexico (from the Pleistocene through recent times).
-To support this diversity of research, we collaborate with the Anthropology Department's Paleoecology Lab, the Maxwell Museum (http://maxwellmuseum.unm.edu/), the Center for Stable Isotopes (http://csi.unm.edu/), and the Museum of Southwestern Biology (https://msb.unm.edu/).
-The Zooarchaeology Lab is open on a limited basis to visiting researchers; for more information contact Dr. Jones.
+Lab projects focus on identification, taphonomy, morphometrics, isotopic analysis, and more; and the collections with which we work are from varied regional and temporal contexts, including Paleolithic Europe, Pleistocene and Holocene southeast Asia, Bronze and Iron Age north-central Asia, pre-Colombian and contact-era Central America and Argentina, as well as the Southwest US/Northwest Mexico (from the Pleistocene through the present day).
+We collaborate with the Anthropology Department's Paleoecology Lab, the Maxwell Museum, the Center for Stable Isotopes, and the Museum of Southwestern Biology.